Hmm … it looks like your browser is out of date.

 - Mental heath coverage

 - People who may be dealing with stress, depression, anxiety or using drugs or alcohol

 Dual Special Needs Plans in 2023

-Texans on a UnitedHealthcare Dual Special Needs Plan (or dual health plan) get many extra benefits beyond those you get with either Original Medicare or Medicaid.
+A UnitedHealthcare Dual Special Needs Plan (or dual health plan) gives you many extra benefits beyond those you get with either Original Medicare or WA Apple Health (Medicaid).